EdwardDali/erag/README.md

 ## Overview

 ERAG is an advanced system that combines lexical, semantic, text, and knowledge graph searches with conversation context to provide accurate and contextually relevant responses.
 This tool processes various document types, creates embeddings, builds knowledge graphs, and uses this information to answer user queries intelligently.
 It also includes modules for interacting with web content, GitHub repositories, performing exploratoru data analysis using various language models.

+working on CPU only
+tested on Windows 10

 ![ERAG GUI 1](https://github.com/EdwardDali/e-rag/blob/main/docs/gui1.PNG)
 ![ERAG GUI 2](https://github.com/EdwardDali/e-rag/blob/main/docs/gui2.PNG)